HR Compliance Checklist: 14 Key Considerations for Human Resources

 Open Enrollment Period

-- Set Up Open Enrollment for 2025: This will give your employees the opportunity to review their benefits and ensure they can access the best options available through federal and state benefit programs.
+• Set Up Open Enrollment: This will give your employees the opportunity to review their benefits and ensure they can access the best options available through federal and state benefit programs.

 3. Recruiting Practices

-- Background Checks: Ensure that background checks are carried out only to the extent required by state and federal law.
-For example, not all companies are required to run driver’s license background checks, and subjecting certain employees to additional or unnecessary reviews could be misconstrued as discriminatory.
+• Background Checks: Make sure background checks are carried out only to the extent required by state and federal law.
+For example, not all companies are required to run driver’s license background checks, so subjecting certain employees to additional or unnecessary reviews could be misconstrued as discriminatory.

-- Recordkeeping: Maintain compliance with policies surrounding documentation and recordkeeping of recruitment and hiring procedures.
+• Recordkeeping: Maintain compliance with policies on documentation and recordkeeping of recruitment and hiring procedures.

 4. Onboarding Procedures